simplex-chat/simplex-chat/docs/guide/README.md

 ### Connect to friends

-- Tell your friends to download SimpleX Chat app at: https://simplex.chat
+- Tell your friends to download SimpleX Chat app via one of the links here: https://simplex.chat
-- Tap on your user profile image in the upper right-hand of the screen.
+- Create a one-time link for each of you friends by tapping new chat button (Android: a floating pencil button in the bottom right corner, iOS: a pencil button in the top right corner)
-- Tap on "Your SimpleX contact address".
+- Tap _Create one-time invitation link_.
-- Share your contact address link with your friends, or alternatively let them scan your QR code.
+- Share each link with a different friend, or alternatively let them scan a QR code.
+- You can optionally assign a different alias to each link, to know when they connect who is who, if they use incognito mode, for example.
-- To use your link or QR code, tell your friends to tap on a button in the lower right-hand of the screen and then tap on "Connect via link / QR code".
+- To use your link or QR code, tell your friends to tap new chat button and then tap on "Connect via link / QR code".
+- They can either scan QR code or paste the link.
+If they opened the link in the browser, they need to tap "Open in mobile app" button on the page.

+Watch the video on [the website](https://simplex.chat) that shows how it works.

+You can also create a [long-term contact address](./app-settings.md#your-simplex-contact-address).

-### Explore app settings
+### Explore the app

-To open app settings:

-- Open the app.
-- Tap on your user profile image in the upper right-hand of the screen.
-- If you have more than one profile, tap the current profile again or choose Settings.

 Most app settings are shared for all profiles, but some settings are specific to chat profile.

+Read more in [App settings](./app-settings.md) page.

+Many conversation actions are available via long-press or swipe – try them!